ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 There are two types of transactions in the context of this document:

-* **Direct Transaction:** A transaction where the Transaction Originator is also the transaction sender.
+* **Direct Transaction:** A transaction where the Transaction Originator is also the Transaction Sender.
-* **Meta Transaction:** A transaction where the transaction sender is not the Transaction Originator, and the transaction fee for the Transaction Originator is different if the same transaction was a direct transaction.
+* **Meta Transaction:** A transaction where the Transaction Sender is not the Transaction Originator, and the transaction fee for the Transaction Originator is different if the same transaction was a direct transaction.

 In the case of a Direct Transaction the Transaction Originator pays for the Transaction Fee based on the Transaction Fee Price the Transaction Originator is maximally willing to pay.